Linux installation guide

 Most common software is compatible with Linux.
 If you need to use software that only natively runs on a different OS, you’ll have to do one of the following:

-• Use a compatibilty layer program such as Wine
+- Use a compatibility layer program such as Wine